-Ceramics, also known as pottery, is the art of making vessels or other objects that are hardened at high temperatures.
-There are two main types of ceramics: earthenware, for which the raw material is made from earth (clay), and porcelain, for which it is made from stone (mineral) powder.
+Ceramic, also known as pottery, is the art of making vessels or other objects that are hardened at high temperatures.
+There are two main types of ceramic: earthenware, for which the raw material is made from earth (clay), and porcelain, for which it is made from stone (mineral) powder.
 These raw materials are crushed into a very fine powder and mixed with water to make wet clay, which is then shaped into dishes, pots, vases or other forms and then placed in an extremely high-temperature oven called a kiln.
 Pottery is made throughout Japan, and developed in different ways in different pottery-making regions, with the pottery often bearing the name of the region where it was made.

 Tetsu-e (designs drawn with a pigment rich in iron)

 With this technique, you can paint designs with pigment containing iron oxide (rusted iron), then coat it with a glaze that turns transparent during firing, and fire it at a high temperature (glost firing).
-This is a basic method of producing decorative ceramics, utilizing the way the iron in the pigment changes colors when fired.
+This is a basic method of producing decorative ceramic, utilizing the way the iron in the pigment changes colors when fired.

 Blue and white ware